eqbal/CarND_Capstone_CarX/README.md

 	```

 	The torque is supplied as the brake value in N/m limited by the decel_limit parameter.

+	further refinements possible by adding the weight of fuel and the passengers to the mass of the vehicle while calculating the longitudinal force.

 - Traffic light detection node **(tl_detector)**